ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w1d5 - d - JS - Unit Testing with Jasmine.md

     - Refactor

 - Our goal:
-    - implement a function that will receive an amount in cents (ex.
-149) & return the corresponding value in decimal (ex.
-1.49).
+    - implement a function that will receive an amount in cents (eg. 149) & return the corresponding value in decimal (eg. 1.49).
     - following TDD

-## (skip) Initial approach with console.logs
+## Initial approach with console.logs

 ```js